Connect with us

 Give workers proper protective gear such as gloves and hard hats.
 PHOTO | FILE

-The importance of construction safety to any construction project, whether it’s residential or commercial, cannot be gainsaid.
+The importance of construction safety to any construction project, whether it’s residential or commercial, cannot be overstated.

-Even if it may be an inconvenience, contractors or site managers must accurately identify possible safety risks so as to prepare a safety protocol before any construction work begins.
+Even if it may be an inconvenience, contractors or site managers must accurately identify possible safety risks to prepare a safety protocol before any construction work begins.

-The document also helps to educate workers on the ways in which they can minimise the risks to both themselves and their workmates.
+The document also helps to educate workers on how they can minimise the risks to both themselves and their workmates.

 To prepare a site safety plan you need to carefully identify all possible risks around the construction site – including the minor ones that most workers often ignore, such as areas where safety gloves must be used.

-It is very important for a contractor or site manager to write a safety plan in simple grammar so it can be easily understood by the workers.
+A contractor or site manager needs to write a safety plan in simple grammar so it can be easily understood by the workers.
 Remember, the objective of the safety plan document is to get workers informed about safety.

 These signs should be very brief and visible, preferably containing an image so that they can put across the message in the shortest time possible.
 They should use cautionary colours such as yellow, orange and red to capture people’s attention.